 A common mistake that independent artists make is getting in touch with A&R too early in their career or at the wrong time.
-It’s true that some artists get discovered and signed by labels even before they’ve released any music.
+It’s true that some artists have been discovered by labels and got a record deal even before they’ve released any music.
 Most of the time, however, A&R reps are interested in projects that are a bit more developed.
-If artists can show that they’ve managed to launch their career on their own and build a solid fanbase, this a good sign.
+If emerging artists can show that they’ve managed to launch their career on their own and build a solid fanbase, this a good sign.
 If you submit your music to A&R when you’re still figuring out your sound and identity, you may not get a response.
 Labels are looking to sign artists in bloom, not artists that are still in the seeding phase.
 Also if you have just released new music, it may not be the right time to get in touch with A&R- unless you have a handful of unreleased demos to show them.
 It’s great to share your past work, but reach out to A&R reps when you have something new and fresh.

 If you don’t hear back after a couple of weeks, don’t be afraid to send a follow up email.
 A&R reps are busy scouting new talent and can easily overlook submissions that are sent directly to them.
 A simple follow up email to get their attention is totally acceptable.

-Now that you have all the tools you need, it’s time to get to work!
+Now that you have all the tools you need to submit music to a&r, it’s time to get to work!
 You can send your music to professionals in the industry to get guaranteed feedback and potential opportunities through Groover.